 Despite tedious amounts of exposition and world-building and a bunch of pseudo-science, none of it makes sense or jives with the previous 3 movies.
-There’s also a hollow-earth, previously alluded to in the franchise and now pivotal to the plot.
+There’s also something about a hollow-earth, previously alluded to in the franchise and now pivotal to the plot.

 Nevertheless, the film has much more heart than its (Godzilla-centered) predecessors.
 Kong is simply a more compelling and engaging (digital) protagonist, so it’s less of a chore to watch him bounce between VFX landscapes.

 Director Adam Wingard delivers a well-crafted, candy-colored, eye-popping title bout, that overcomes sporadic lags between bombastic digital smash-ups.
 The human characters (with whom, the plot armor remains typically strong) are unusually engaging for the franchise (at least the films featuring Godzilla) though that REALLY isn’t saying much.

 The strength of Legendary’s MonsterVerse has always been its mildly faithful retelling of the characters’ film sagas, full of callbacks and allusions, brought to life in a way never truly possible until digital technology of the 21st century.